Last Updated on June 10, 2022

 Pros of Refacing:

-- Cabinet refacing is about half the cost of replacement
+- Cabinet refacing is typically a lower cost than a full replacement

 - No demolition is required